The Effects of Digital Technology on Reading

 After conducting a survey of the research habits of 400 Canadian students, the study authors concluded students felt that online materials were fine for picking up specific elements of materials, but that for engaging in substantial work, print books were preferred.
 Print gave a sense of the whole (Baron 2015).

-Reading on an Internet-enabled device or with preloaded video games is highly distracting.
-90% of students felt that they were more likely to be multitasking while reading digitally, while only 1% felt that a hardcopy would make them more likely to multitask.
-9% felt the medium (electronic or paper) didn’t matter when it came to multitasking.
+Reading on an internet-enabled device or with preloaded video games is highly distracting.
+Ninety percent of students felt that they were more likely to be multitasking while reading digitally, while only 1% felt that a hardcopy would make them more likely to multitask.
+Nine percent felt the medium (electronic or paper) didn’t matter when it came to multitasking.

 Readers clearly prefer hard copy reading (even if it weren’t a better learning tool)